answersLogoWhite

 The helical virus is a type of virus that has a capsid structure in the shape of a helix.
 This helical structure is formed by protein subunits arranged in a spiral around the viral genetic material.
 Examples of helical viruses include tobacco mosaic virus and influenza virus.

-What is a helical virus?
+What are some examples of helical virus?